SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/installation/README.md

       apiserver: Running
       kubeconfig: Configured
       ``
-2. In the cinco-cloud directory, execute `skaffold dev -p local-dev` and wait for all pods to be deployed.
+2. In the root directory, execute `skaffold dev -p local-dev` and wait for all pods to be deployed.
    All pods listed by `kubectl get pods` should have the status `running`.
    Thanks to skaffold, you can now change the code and skaffold automatically rebuilds and redeploys new images with the changes.
 3. After the first start, extract the root certificate from the cluster:<br>